Pie chart of cost of acquiring coins by country

 A revised portrait of the king was issued in 2008 together with other changes but the portrait reverted to the previous one in 2009, supposedly because the portrait can only be changed every 15 years.
 In 2015 Belgium planned to issue a €2 commemorative coin marking the 200th anniversary of the Battle of Waterloo, but withdrew it after complaints from France (and re-issued it as a €2.50 coin instead).
 France itself changed its plans to issue a coin marking the Battle of Marignano in 2015.

-No official coin set was issued in 2009, but coins were minted - the only time this has happened in any country.
+No official coin set was issued in 2009, but all eight standard coins were minted - the only time this has happened in any country.

-Not counting variants (e.g. in Germany), Finland has issued the most different coins (134 to 2013).
 In 2006 Finland accidentally issued some €2 coins with the new map of Europe on one side, the only example of this (other countries used the old map when they should have used the new one).
+In 2019 the coin supplier was changed and only three different coins were issued.

 Five versions of each coin are issued, with mint marks A, D, F, G and J, corresponding to the five German mints in Berlin, Munich, Stuttgart, Karlsruhe and Hamburg respectively.
-When two €2 CCs are minted, no ordinary €2 is minted.
+When two €2 CCs were minted, no ordinary €2 was minted until 2019.

 The coin with the highest circulation across the eurozone is the Italian 20c of 2002 - more than 1,400,000,000 were minted.

-Lithuania is the latest and 19th country to join the eurozone, and the 23rd to issue euro coins.
+Lithuania is the latest and 19th country to join the eurozone, and the 23rd to issue euro coins (expected to be joined by Croatia in 2023 and Bulgaria in 2024).

-Until 2015, the only example of three €2 CCs being issued in one year was in Luxembourg in 2012.
+Luxembourg was the first country to issue three €2 CCs in the same year, in 2012.
 In 2005 and 2006 some proof versions of the €2 CC had a different mint mark from other versions.
 This is because in 2008 a set was issued of the €2 CCs from 2004 to 2008 and by then Luxembourg had contracted with a different mint.
 Luxembourg must show the Grand Duke's portrait on all coins, which has meant creative ways of doing this when the common €2 CCs were issued - the coins show a different image at different angles.
+In 2018 Luxembourg started issuing three versions of every coin, with lion and bridge mintmarks, lion and caduceus mintmarks and bridge and caduceus mintmarks.
+The 20c version of the lion and bridge coins has the marks the other way round from the other coins.

-The Netherlands did not issue its own €2 CC until 2011.
-The ordinary coins were technically non-compliant as they do not have the 12 European stars evenly spaced around the edge.
+The Netherlands did not issue its own €2 CC until 2011, the longest a country has waited.
+The ordinary coins were technically non-compliant as they did not have the 12 European stars evenly spaced around the edge.
 This was rectified with the change of monarch in 2014.

 San Marino issued the common €2 CC in 2012 in line with the EU countries, without it being part of the official issue.
 In 2013, San Marino sought to issue a coin featuring John F Kennedy, but was refused.